Bra-Moch/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 10 No more Javascript
 The find command is used to search for files in the current directory and its subdirectories.
 The -type f option specifies that we only want to find regular files (not directories or other types of files).
 The -name "*.js" option specifies that we want to find files with a .js extension.
 Finally, the -delete option deletes the files that match the search criteria.

+## 11 Don't just count your directories, make your directories count
+The find command is used to search for directories in the current directory and its subdirectories.
+The -mindepth 1 option specifies that we want to exclude the current directory from the search, and the -type d option specifies that we only want to find directories.
+The wc -l command counts the number of lines (which corresponds to the number of directories found by find).